trskop/command-wrapper/command-wrapper/man/command-wrapper.1.md

 # STANDARD DIRECTORY LAYOUT

 Location of configuration can be overridden using `$XDG_CONFIG_HOME` environment variable.
-See *FILES AND DIRECTORIES*, *ENVIRONMENT VARIABLES*, and *CONFIGURATION FILE* sections for more details on how to override certain locations.
+See *FILES AND DIRECTORIES* and *ENVIRONMENT VARIABLES* sections as well as `command-wrapper-default.dhall(5)` manual page for more details on how to override certain locations.

+Following is the standard directory layout for user installation:

 ```
 ~/
-├── .config/
+├── .config/  <-- See `XDG_CONFIG_HOME` and `COMMAND_WRAPPER_USER_CONFIG_DIR`
+│   │             environment variables on how to use a different directory
+│   │             for configuration files.
 │   ├── ...
 │   ├── command-wrapper/
 │   │   ├── default.dhall